About The Zodiac Lore

 What we do not claim

 The Zodiac Lore does not present zodiac readings as scientific fact or guaranteed prediction.
-We do not claim that a zodiac sign can determine a person’s future, relationship outcome, health, wealth, or major life decisions.
+We do not claim that a zodiac sign can determine a person’s future, relationship outcome, health, wealth, career path, or major life decisions.

 Compatibility notes, lucky colors, personality descriptions, and yearly outlooks are provided as cultural reference and entertainment.
 They can be meaningful, reflective, and fun, but they should not replace professional advice or personal judgment.